-People with home equity loans that were not used to buy/build/improve the home will lose-out on the interest deduction.
+People with home equity line(s) of credit will lose-out on the interest deduction.

 Employees that are not reimbursed for business related expenses will not be able to deduct their out of pocket costs.
 This includes a variety of qualifying expenses such as; professional union dues, equipment, continuing education, personal vehicle mileage, travel, meals & entertainment.
 See page 4 for ideas to help employees with unreimbursed expenses.